 Avoiding the boss, giving a coworker the cold shoulder, or not returning a patient’s phone calls can delay arguments or unpleasant interactions, but it changes nothing.
 Facing relationship challenges head-on is uncomfortable, but usually leads to a mutually satisfying resolution.

 Empathy is the ability to see the world through another’s eyes.
 Among coworkers, it fosters cooperation and teamwork, and for LPNs, it’s the key to providing patient centered care.
 Nothing builds interpersonal connections faster than empathy.
 When people are struggling, it gives them the sense that their burdens are shared, lightening the load and reducing stress.

 Displaying Negative Body Language and Paralinguistics

-Body language and paralinguistics, vocal qualities beyond words, are inherent parts of nonverbal communication.
+Body language and paralinguistics, vocal qualities beyond words, are inherent parts of nonverbal communication for LPNs.
 Posture, gestures, facial expressions, and vocal qualities that don’t match verbal messages confuse listeners.

 Using Poor Grammar and Spelling

 Clear communication depends on proper grammar and spelling.
 Not only does sloppy writing reflect poorly on a professional, but it can also lead to medical mistakes.